Traumatic brain injuries aren’t created equal.

 But wrong diagnoses are rampant, according to studies.

-In fact, researchers say more than 40 percent of patients with traumatic brain injuries have been wrongly labeled as vegetative.
+In fact, researchers say more than of patients with traumatic brain injuries have been wrongly labeled as vegetative.

 And that diagnosis hasn’t changed much in many years.